morphismz/agda-unimath/src/foundation/transport-along-higher-identifications.lagda.md

 #### A coherence computing transport along commutative-left-whisker-right-whisker-concat

-This coherence naturally takes the form of a filler for a cube whose left face is `tr³ (commutative-left-whisker-right-whisker-concat β α)` and whose right face is `commutative-right-whisker-left-whisker-htpy (tr² B β) (tr² B α)`
+This coherence naturally takes the form of a filler for a cube whose left face is `tr³ B (commutative-left-whisker-right-whisker-concat β α)` and whose right face is `commutative-right-whisker-left-whisker-htpy (tr² B β) (tr² B α)`